A2Amir/Traffic_Sign_Classifier/README.md

    | Fully connected with dropout	scope:fully_3; |pairwise connections between all nodes 	|(?,512) |	(?,128)|
    |Fully connected with dropout |	scope=out; pairwise connections between all nodes  |	(?,128)  |	(?,43) |

-I chosed Adam opzimizer Adam (Adaptive Moment Estimation) as the loss function, which divide the learning rate for a weight by a running average of the magnitudes of recent gradients for that weight.
-This helps in faster gradient descent and it is more accurate than SGD and GD.

 To measure the loss and accuracy of the validation set during the training phase, the evaluate(X_data, y_data) function was implemented.
 ```python